carte731/SNP_Context/README.md

 ### MSI options for config file
 * **MSI Mode (Boolean, true or false)**: If true, then the script will automatically submit your job to PBS job scheduler and allows for the user to save the output text files to MSI S3 tier two storage.

 * **PBS parameters (Intergers)**: Allows you to change the time and amount of resources allocated to the PBS job.
-See [MSI PBS job submission](https://www.msi.umn.edu/content/job-submission-and-scheduling-pbs-scripts)
+Follow the link for more info: [MSI PBS job submission](https://www.msi.umn.edu/content/job-submission-and-scheduling-pbs-scripts)

 ### Mutation Motif
 * **Window Length (Integer, 0-99)**: Controls the window length expansion around the SNP location.